airrobe/widget-sdk-ios/README.md

 var airRobeConfirmation = AirRobeConfirmation()
 ...
 airRobeConfirmation.initialize(
-    orderId: String // required - e.g. "123456" - the order id you got from the checkout.
+    orderId: String, // required - e.g. "123456" - the order id you got from the checkout.
-    email: String   // required
+    email: String,   // required
+    fraudRisk: Bool  // optional - fraud status for the confirmation widget, default value is false.
 )
 ```